Estimating Corn Grain Yield Prior to Harvest

 Let's say you counted 30 harvestable ears at the first thousandth-acre sampling site.
 Let's also assume that the average number of kernels per ear, based on sampling every 5th ear in the sampling row, was 511.
 Let's also assume that growing conditions during grain fill were average.
 The estimated yield for that site would (30 x 511) divided by 75 = 204, or divided by 85 = 180, or divided by 95 = 161 bushels per acre.

 Repeat the procedure throughout field as many times as you deem to be representative.
 Calculate the average yield for all the sites to estimate the yield for the field.

 Click on image to view larger version.

 Remember that this method for estimating pre-harvest grain yield in corn indeed provides only an estimate.
 Since kernel size and weight will vary depending on hybrid and environment, this yield estimator should only be used to determine ballpark grain yields.
-Yield will be overestimated in a year with poor grain fill conditions (e.g., low kernel size and weight from a drought year) and underestimated in a year with excellent grain fill conditions (e.g., larger kernel size and weight from non-stress grain fill periods).
+Yield can easily be overestimated in a year with poor grain fill conditions (e.g., low kernel size and weight from a drought year) and underestimated in a year with excellent grain fill conditions (e.g., larger kernel size and weight from non-stress grain fill periods).

 Recognize that the Yield Component Method for estimating corn grain yield is probably only accurate within plus or minus 20 bushels of the actual yield.
 Obviously, the more ears you sample within a field, the more accurately you will "capture" the variability of yield throughout the field.
 Use the yield estimates obtained by this method for general planning purposes only.

 The Pro Farmer Midwest Crop Tour Method

 The Pro Farmer group of Farm Journal Media sponsors an annual Midwest Crop Tour that sends out teams of "scouts" to visit corn fields throughout the Midwest to estimate yields.
 The method used in that effort is a variation of one described years ago by University of Minnesota agronomist Dale Hicks (now Professor Emeritus) that combines the use of several yield components (ears per acre and kernel rows per ear) with a measurement of ear length (a proxy for kernel number per row).